 \section{Introduction}

 Thermal relaxation is a fundamental process in statistical mechanics, with numerous applications in Nature and industry.
-Nonetheless, the kinetics of relaxation is well understood only close to equilibrium: within the quasistatic approximation~\cite{New01} and in the linear response regime~\cite{Ons31a,Ons31b,Kub57a,Kub57b}.
-Far-from-equilibrium relaxation, by contrast, is a genuinely non-equilibrium problem that offers fascinating open questions, and a variety of unexpected phenomena.
+Nonetheless, the kinetics of relaxation is well understood only close to equilibrium; within the quasistatic approximation~\cite{New01} and in the linear response regime~\cite{Ons31a,Ons31b,Kub57a,Kub57b}.
+As a major complication, far-from-equilibrium relaxation is characterised not only by the change of the instantaneous state of the system of interest, but also by its interaction with the surrounding environment.
+The dynamical interplay between system and environment manifests itself in macroscopically irreversible fluxes~\cite{Gro62} of thermodynamic quantities~\cite{Cri04,Imp07,Cor13,Cri17} that, in turn, determine the dissipative nature of the process.
+Consequently, far-from-equilibrium relaxation is a genuinely non-equilibrium problem that offers fascinating open questions, and a variety of unexpected phenomena.

 A famous example of a relaxation anomaly is the Mpemba effect~\cite{Mpe69}, i.e., the faster cooling of an initially hotter system~\cite{Gre11,Ahn16,Lu17,Las17}.
 Other examples include asymmetries in the rates of heating and cooling~\cite{Lap20,Mei21b,Man21,Vu21}, as well as coarsening~\cite{Lif62,Cug15,Bra02}, ergodicity breaking~\cite{Bou92}, and ageing~\cite{Ber11} in glassy~\cite{Hun12} or phase-ordering~\cite{Lif62,Bra02} dynamics.